The Catacombs Catacombs Reference Library

 The networks are worried

 This was an agency news report by Jay Sharbutt for Associated Press that was syndicated to local newspapers in the USA on 3 September 1975 and later.
-Other titles included "Space 1999 Given High Rating" and "Space 1999 - The networks are worried"
+Other titles included "Space 1999 Given High Rating" and "Space 1999 - The networks are worried".
+See also May 1975 article by Jay Sharbutt.

 By JAY SHARBUTT AP Television Writer